 You might want to reach for the bleach if your cat urinates outside the litter box.
 But stop!
 Bleach can not only damage your flooring or carpet, but more importantly, bleach and ammonia together can create very dangerous fumes.

-Common household items such as vinegar, peroxide, dish detergent, or baking soda all kind of work, but they never really get rid of that persistent, strong urine odour.
+Common household items such as vinegar, peroxide, dish detergent, or baking soda all kind of work, but they never really remove that persistent, strong urine odour.
 You need to do more.

 The best way to remove cat urine and completely eliminate odour at the source is using Good Scruff’s plant-powered and non-toxic cleaning formula.
 For accidents on carpets we recommend our Stain & Odour Remover and for hard floor surfaces your best choice is our Urine & Odour Destroyer.
 This goes a long way when trying to prevent your cat from urinating in the same place.